disk91/WioHeliumMonitor/README.md

 <img src="img/WioHeliumMonitor_DisplayQR.PNG" alt="Wio Helium Monitor Setup" width="600"/>

+## Coming later
+- store WiFi configuration in an external flash for seamless upgrade

 ## Known problems
 - WiFi network names & password with UTF8 or unusual characters is not supported
 - The device will restart when the watchium server is not reachable.
 This is due to the Arduino stack never returning when the target server can't be reached.
 The bypass solution I found has side effect I was not able to debug in a short period of time.

+## Changelog

+### Version 1.0 - 2022-05-15
+- Ready to be used, all features described above.